scottbuckley/ethernaut-notes/README.md

 This is a bit different! `PUSH0` is a relatively new opcode, included since the Shanghai Ethereum upgrade.
 It seems that the bytecode editor I was using to test my bytecode was actually doing a little bit of *compilation*, rather than simply a direct translation.
 Since Shanghai, we can replace the two bytes of opcode `6000` (which is `PUSH1 0x00`) with `5f` (which is `PUSH0`).
 This happens twice in our bytecode above, so we can manually shorten this bytecode even further to `0x602a5f5260205ff3`, which is 8 bytes in size, making this even smaller than the level requires!

 Now, what we have written above is the *runtime bytecode* - this is the code that we want the contract to execute when a transaction targets it.
-However, this isn't quite all we need; to create a contract we need to deploy some *contract creation bytecode*, which is essentially the "constructor", which is just a piece of code that executes, and whatever it returns will be stored in the blockchain as the runtime bytecode.
+However, this isn't quite all we need; to create a contract we need to deploy some *contract creation bytecode*, which is essentially the "constructor", which is just a piece of code that executes and returns the runtime bytecode to be stored on the blockchain.

 So we need to write another little piece of bytecode that will simply return `0x602a5f5260205ff3`, which is the following.
-Note that we push `0x08` and `0x18`, which are the values 8 and 24, which are the size and offset of the code we have just put in memory - our runtime bytecode of length 8 was placed at the *end* of the first 32 bytes of memory, so we need that 24 byte offset so the return value comes from exactly the right part of memory.
+Note that before returning we push `0x08` and `0x18`, which are the values 8 and 24, which are the size and offset of the code we have just put in memory - our runtime bytecode of length 8 was placed at the *end* of the first 32 bytes of memory, so we need that 24 byte offset so the return value comes from exactly the right part of memory.

 ```
 PUSH8 0x602a5f5260205ff3
 PUSH0